glandium/git-cinnabar/README.md

 This command will fix the corruptions it can, as well as adjust some of the metadata that contains items that became unnecessary in newer versions.

-The `--manifests` and `--files` options may be added for additional validation on manifests and files.
-Using either or both adds a significant amount of work, and the command can take more than half an hour on repositories the size of mozilla-central.
+The `--full` option may be added for a more thorough validation of the metadata contents.
+Using this option adds a significant amount of work, and the command can take more than half an hour on repositories the size of mozilla-central.

 `hg://` urls:
 -----------